manimino/litebox/README.md

 `updates` is a dict containing the new values for each changed attribute, e.g. `{'x': 5.5, 'b': True}`.

-If you change an indexed object's attributes without calling `update()`, the RangeIndex will be out of sync and return inaccurate results.
+If you change an indexed object's attributes without calling `update()`, the Tabulated will be out of sync and return inaccurate results.

-`update()` will changes both the value in the RangeIndex table and the object's value.
+`update()` will changes both the value in the Tabulated table and the object's value.

 Update is fast (less than 1 ms), it's O(log n) in both sqlite and pandas.